 As we mentioned above, there are two factors that work together to keep us dry when we're working up a sweat.
 Breathability, on one hand, measures how a shirt resists moisture buildup while drying time, on the other, describes how quickly a shirt dries out once that moisture is there.
 Synthetic materials are known for faster drying times, but our testing team found that weight was the most closely correlated statistic to drying time.

 To test for this metric, we did a controlled experiment.
 Our reviewers dunked all nine shirts in a bucket of water, wrung them out by hand, and then hung them up to dry side-by-side.
 On a warm spring day in Yosemite, with a light breeze and partial sun, we waited for the results.
 We were surprised to find that the Distance was one of the quickest to dry, most likely because of the low weight.

 Features & Versatility

 With a quick drying time and decent breathability and comfort, the Distance was close to being in the running for one of our favorites.
 After months of testing, however, we just weren't in love with the fit for running, though we really did find it flattering as a casualwear piece.
 This shirt would make a decent purchase if you often run in mild climates and want something suitable for more low-commitment missions.

-The Distance has a retail price of $35, putting it on the lower end of this review's spectrum.
+The Distance has a retail price of $34, putting it on the lower end of this review's spectrum.
 Unfortunately, we found much more value in the Reaxion Amp for an even less expensive cost.
+If soft material is paramount for you, however, the Distance is much less expensive than the top-scoring Airchaser.